Frequently Asked Questions

 Can my child always have the same instructor?

-No need to worry… All of our instructors teach the same skills, just with their own personal flair.
+If you do not receive your requested instructor, no need to worry… All of our instructors teach the same skills, just with their own personal flair.
 Our instructors (18 yrs or older) are trained through the same intensive 52 hours of initial training and 108 within the first year by Jon Foss and a team of very experienced staff.
 Our program is a combination of water safety, technique curriculum, child development, motivational techniques, games, and customer service.
 All staff receive weekly training and must meet performance score benchmarks each session.
 You won’t find a more creative, energetic, and fun group of teachers in the WORLD!

 Why do you encourage parents to watch poolside?